Frances Walker-Slocum

 Frances Walker-Slocum (March 6, 1924 - June 9, 2018) was an American educator, pianist, and organist, and the first tenured African-American female professor at the Oberlin Conservatory of Music, the first conservatory in the United States to admit black students.

 Walker-Slocum was the younger sister of composer George Walker, the first African-American to win the Pulitzer Prize for Music.

 In 1950, Walker-Slocum was married to Henry Chester Slocum Jr., a fellow Oberlin alumnus in New York City.
 She had one son, George Jeffrey Slocum.
+She had one granddaughter through George Jeffrey Slocum, Amber Poirier-Slocum.
+She had two great grandchildren before her death, one granddaughter and one grandson.

 Early life and education

 Frances Walker-Slocum was born March 6, 1924, in Washington, D.C..
 She began her musical training at four and a half.
 At five, her right arm was severely burned after her dress caught fire while she was playing with matches.
 She was hospitalized for a year, during which she underwent several operations, ultimately leaving her right arm shorter and weaker than the left, and its movement hindered.
 However, she continued to study music.
 After four years of private study, she enrolled in the Junior Preparatory Department of Howard University, where she gave her first full recital in the university's chapel in 1941.

 That same year, after graduating from Dunbar High School, Walker-Slocum entered the Oberlin Conservatory of Music where she studied piano and organ.
 She graduated in 1945 as a member of Pi Kappa Lambda, after which she studied for a year at the Curtis Institute in Philadelphia, Pennsylvania.

-In 1952, she received a M.A. from Columbia University Teachers’ College, and in 1971, she received a professional diploma for completing doctoral credit requirements.
+In 1952, she received a M.A. from Columbia University Teachers' College, and in 1971, she received a professional diploma for completing doctoral credit requirements.